Common challenges with unconscious bias training

-- A presentation on what unconscious bias is and how it comes about (the neurological case and the social conditioning case).
+- What unconscious bias is and how it comes about (the neurological case and the social conditioning case).

-- A presentation and subsequent discussion on the implications of implicit bias within the workplace.
+- Discussion on the implications of implicit bias within the workplace.
 This includes case studies and encouraging training participants to identify real-world examples in their roles.
-In this part of the training we focus on the SEEDS model to discuss examples of such biases and the implications.

 - All participants leave with a personal action plan to implement their newfound learning and practical steps they can take to address unconscious bias within their own teams.